Club Fifteen

-Club Fifteen is a radio program in the United States that featured popular music.
+Club Fifteen (or Club 15)is a radio program in the United States that featured popular music.
 It was broadcast weeknights (except for a two month hiatus each summer) 30 June 1947 – 21 December 1951.
 Then, it aired Monday, Wednesday, and Friday nights until 16 January 1953.
 The name reflected the program's length—15 minutes.
 The Historical Dictionary of Old-Time Radio noted that the show "is sometimes listed as Bob Crosby's Club Fifteen because Bob Crosby was the original star, although Dick Haymes took over in 1949-50."
 The program was sponsored by Campbell Soups.

 Format

 Media historian Jim Cox commented that in Club Fifteen, "Crosby followed a pattern that he had perfected a dozen years earlier, being the front man with the easygoing, laid-back technique, quick to defer to others in the cast."
 Musical selections formed the core of each broadcast, supplemented as "Crosby bantered back and forth with his co-stars in lively scripted exchanges laced with light humor."

 A contemporary critic echoed Cox's comments.
 Paul Ackerman, in a review of the 25 July 1947, episode of Club Fifteen in Billboard, wrote: "Club 15 [sic] .. is patterned after a tried and proven formula ... the talent is easily listenable."
 He continued, "Bob Crosby ... is engaging in the light chatter ... and a good performer in his solos and duets with Margaret Whiting."
 Overall, Ackerman considered the program "a pleasant quarter-hour of pops and standards."